morphex/ethereum-classic-taxman/README.md

 And to test against a local ETC node, use the command line above as well as runing ./test.sh

+The CSV file format I'm using for generating rates is taken from the Yahoo ETH-USD and ETC-USD service; it is possible to generate a long history of daily rates from them.

 If you want to send me a tip, for example if this saved your bacon, I have an ETH address